-Primary brain tumors occur either from the brain’s own cells or in glands close to the brain tissue such as meninges, cranial nerves (nerves going out from the brain in the skull), pituitary gland or pineal gland.
+Primary brain tumors occur either from the brain’s own cells or in glands close to the brain tissue such as meninges, cranial nerves (nerves going out from the brain in the skull), the pituitary gland or the pineal gland.

-- Vestibular Schwannoma: They are usually benign tumors that develop in the nerves that control the balance and hearing in our inner ear.
+They are usually benign tumors that develop in the nerves that control the balance and hearing in our inner ear.
 They grow within years.
 They can cause balance disorder and hearing loss.

 Glial Tumors (astrocytoma, oligodendroglioma, oligoastrocytoma, astroblastoma, glioblastoma, gliosarcoma)

 These group of tumors can be both benign and malignant tumors that develop from astrocyte and oligodendrogliocyte cells in the brain.
 These tumors can be from graded from 1 to 4.
 Grade 1 is benign, while grade 4 is the most malignant tumor.
 Some tumors are always considered as malignant (glioblastoma, gliosarcoma, and others) and some are always considered benign (pilocytic astrocytoma).
 However, while some tumors are usually benign (meningioma, schwannoma), sometimes they can also have a higher grade and be more malignant.
 The growth rates of tumors may vary depending on their pathological diagnosis.
 Patient complaints arising from brain tumors may vary depending on their type, location, and size.

 These tumors can be both in the brain or in the spinal cord.
 Some of these tumors are benign while some are malignant.
 This tumor can travel to other parts of the central nervous system via the cerebrospinal fluid and recur.